Elliptically Distributed Lozenge Tilings of a Hexagon: Perfect Markov chain sampling algorithm

 \begin{proof} (following \cite{BG}) We want to show that

-where the sum is taken over all $Y = (Y(0),...,Y(T)) \in \Omega(N,S+1,T)$ such that
+where the sum is taken over all $Y = (Y(0),\dots,Y(T)) \in \Omega(N,S+1,T)$ such that

-We first sum over $Y(T)$ and because $Y(T)$ is distributed according to a singleton measure, the respective sum is 1.
+We first sum over $Y(T)$ and because $Y(T)$ is distributed according to a singleton measure, the respective sum is one.
 Next we deal with the sum

-over $Y(T-1)$ satisfying $(P_{t+}^{S+1,T-1} \cdot {}_{t+}P_{S-}^{S+1,T})(Y(T-1),X(T)) > 0$ (because of \eqref{cond_sum}).
-Because of the quasi-commutation relations from Theorem \ref{commrel}, we have
+over $Y(T-1)$ satisfying $\big(P_{t+}^{S+1,T-1} \cdot {}_{t+}P_{S-}^{S+1,T}\big)(Y(T-1),X(T)) > 0$ (because of \eqref{cond_sum}).
+Because of the quasi-commutation relations from Theorem~\ref{commrel}, we have

-We are summing over $Y(T-1)$ such that the LHS above is non-vanishing, but if it vanishes, then by the above inequality so does ${}_{t+}P_{S-}^{S+1,T-1}(Y(T-1),X(T))$ (one of the numerator terms in the sum over $Y(T-1)$ considered).
-This means we can drop the condition that $(P_{t+}^{S+1,T-1} \cdot {}_{t+}P_{S-}^{S+1,T})(Y(T-1),X(T)) > 0$ and sum over all $Y(T-1)$.
-We obtain 1 for this sum (the denominator is independent of the summation variable, and summing the numerator over $Y(T-1)$ we obtain the denominator).
+We are summing over $Y(T-1)$ such that the left-hand side above is non-vanishing, but if it vanishes, then by the above inequality so does ${}_{t+}P_{S-}^{S+1,T-1}(Y(T-1),X(T))$.
+This means we can drop the condition that $\big(P_{t+}^{S+1,T-1} \cdot {}_{t+}P_{S-}^{S+1,T}\big)(Y(T-1),X(T)) > 0$ and sum over all $Y(T-1)$.
+We obtain one for this sum (the denominator is independent of the summation variable, and summing the numerator over $Y(T-1)$ we obtain the denominator).
 We next sum inductively over $Y(T-2)$ and so on until we are left over with a sum over $Y(0)$.
-This sum only has 1 term, so we obtain the desired result.
+This sum only has one term, so we obtain the desired result.